Arcadia-Science/notebook-pub-template/README.md

     Second, [install the Giscus App](https://github.com/apps/giscus) for your repository.
 Click *Configure*, select *Arcadia-Science*, then select your repository from the dropdown.
 Click *Update access*.

-    > [!IMPORTANT]
-    > Do not deselect any of the other Arcadia-Science repositories that already have the Giscus app installed, *e.g.* `Arcadia-Science/notebook-pub-template`.
+    **IMPORTANT**: Do not deselect any of the other Arcadia-Science repositories that already have the Giscus app installed, *e.g.* `Arcadia-Science/notebook-pub-template`.

     Now, edit the comments section in `_quarto.yml` with your repo name: